 - Institution of Mechanical Engineers (IMech)

-As a professional design engineer, you will also undertake continuing professional development (CPD) to develop skills and knowledge in specialist areas such as project management, law, finance, health and safety and report writing.
+As a professional design engineer, you'll also undertake continuing professional development (CPD) to develop skills and knowledge in specialist areas such as project management, law, finance, health and safety and report writing.

 Refer to your professional body website for details of training events and courses available.
 Later in your career you can also work towards management qualifications such as becoming a chartered manager.